 A scraper plane or a cabinet scraper, like those in the photo at left, can dramatically reduce the amount of time you spend sanding your projects.
 They work especially well on highly figured woods that are prone to tearout from planers, jointers, and other power tools.
 And as an added plus, these tools are a lot more comfortable to use than a traditional hand scraper.

 Cabinet scrapers are among the simplest of scraping tools.
 For years, the standard for cabinet scrapers has been the classic Stanley #80 scraper.
 Essentially, it’s nothing more than a holder for a hand (card) scraper.
 It features two wingstyle handles and a simple clamp to hold the scraper blade in place.
-A thumbscrew is tightened to flex the blade, saving wear and tear on your thumbs (photo at right).
+A thumbscrew is tightened to flex the blade, saving wear and tear on your thumbs.

 Although Stanley still makes this tool, in recent years other manufacturers have come out with their own versions, improving upon the original design.
-The cabinet scraper shown in the photos on the opposite page is made by Veritas.
-(See page 51 for sources.)
+The cabinet scraper shown in the photos is made by Veritas.

 Aside from preventing fatigue, one of the advantages of a cabinet scraper over a hand scraper is that it has a flat sole.
 This makes it easier to control the scraper and maintain a consistently flat surface as you’re smoothing a workpiece.